 8. Toilet stops and shops are few and far between

-You won’t find your usual creature comforts in the Outback, but you’ll stumble on a roadhouse every couple hundred kilometres.
+You won’t find your usual creature comforts in the Outback, but you’ll stumble on a roadhouse every couple hundred kilometres or so.
 They’re pretty basic with a fuel station, cafe and motel, but they provide respite for tired and hungry truckies and travellers.
 Some advice: toilets on the highway are scarce, so even if you don’t need to use the bathroom when you get to a roadhouse, it’s always worth popping in.
 But hey, with views like these, it’s not that bad if you need to pull over.

 9. You can start/finish in Alice Springs or Yulara